Do you tow a travel trailer? The towing hitching up tip we are about to share with you can LITERALLY save lives. Not to

 Instead, connect it directly to the truck somewhere.
 Kerri thoughtfully added an eye bolt screw that holds on her license plate and now connects it there.

 Some people have it wrapped around their bumper.
-Others have connected something wide or thick to the end, and shut it in the side of their tailgate.
+Others have connected something wide or thick to the end, and shut it inside their tailgate.

 Be aware that it doesn't take much force to pull the pin out.
 Still, you may need to reinforce the point of connection if it seems iffy.

 Don't Become A Victim

-What happened here to Kerri is very unusual.
+Yes, what happened to Kerri is very unusual.

 However, it's not unheard of.
 Failure of the steel could happen to any hitch.
 Or your bolts connecting the receiver to the tow vehicle could fail or come out.

 What this means is that if it happens to you, if you connected your breakaway switch to anything on the receiver, and your chains also go with your trailer, you're up a creek with no paddle.

 Breakaway cable placement is of paramount importance in the event of a catastrophic failure.